 Another attribute you may want to add to your links is

-title; this is intended to contain supplementary useful information about the link, such as what kind of information the page contains, or things to be aware of.
-For example:
+The title contains additional information about the link, such as which kind of information the page contains, or things to be aware of on the website.

-Active learning time: we'd like you to create an HTML document using your local code editor (our getting started template would do just fine.)
+Create an HTML document using your local code editor and our getting started template.

-- Inside the HTML body, try adding one or more paragraphs or other types of content you already know about.
+- Inside the HTML body, add one or more paragraphs or other types of content you already know about.

-- Turn some of the content into links.
+- Change some of the content into links.

 - Include title attributes.

 To fully understand link targets, you need to understand URLs and file paths.
 This section gives you the information you need to achieve this.